stanfordpython/python-assignments/assign1/README.md

 ## Starter Files

-We’ve provided a starter zip file available on the website as a skeleton for this assignment.
+We’ve provided starter files available on the website as a skeleton for this assignment.
 Here’s an overview of what’s in it:

 1. `crypto.py` is the primary file you will modify.
-It will contain all the functions to decrypt/encrypt strings and also the logic behind the text-based console menu.
+It will implement all the functions to decrypt/encrypt strings.
 2. `utils.py` provides useful utilities for console interaction and for Merkle-Hellman
+3. `crypto-console.py` runs an interactive console that lets you test your cryptography functions.
 2. `design.txt` is where you'll record the design decisions you're making.
 3. `feedback.txt` is where you'll answer some questions about how the course is going overall
 4. `tests/` folder contains test input and output